Suppen/Telegram-API-wrapper-for-JS/README.md

 An unofficial JS-wrapper for the Telegram chat API.
 Currently focused on bots.

-**Supports ALL methods in the bot API**, but currently none in the regular API
+**Supports ALL methods in the bot API as of 2015-09-21**, but currently none in the regular API

 npm: [https://www.npmjs.com/package/teleapiwrapper](https://www.npmjs.com/package/teleapiwrapper)

 github: [https://github.com/Suppen/Telegram-API-wrapper-for-JS](https://github.com/Suppen/Telegram-API-wrapper-for-JS)

 Official API-documentation: [https://core.telegram.org/bots/api](https://core.telegram.org/bots/api)

-**Now supports sending files!** But does not support fetching files from Telegram's servers yet...

-**NOTE**: From v0.6.0, this no longer uses Promises.
-I didn't quite get the hang of them, so I went back to callbacks

 ## Create a new wrapper (aka. new bot)